xiwangly2/xiwangly2/README.md

 - ⚡ Fun fact: ...
 -->

-I'm xiwangly2.
-I'm from China.
-My hobbies are computer network programming and artificial intelligence programming.
-I am still a high school student.
-I started to teach myself computer technology at the age of 13, so there is still a lot of room for improvement."Behind an able man there are always other able men."
+I'm xiwangly2.I'm from China.My hobbies are computer network programming and artificial intelligence programming.I am still a high school student,I began to self-study computer technology at the age of 13,so there is still a lot of room to improve myself."Behind an able man there are always other able men."